AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

   -- E. CUSTOMER ACQUISITION, SEGMENTATION AND RENTENTION RATE : Focuses on attracting new customers and retaining existing ones.

--- 17. Which countries have the highest customer acquisition rate?
+-- 15. Which countries have the highest customer acquisition rate?
 --  Identifies high-growth markets for targeted marketing and expansion efforts.
--- The total customer acquisition rate across countries remains stable at approximately 20%, indicating a consistent and reliable growth in new customers that supports the store's ongoing expansion and market penetration efforts.

 SELECT
     c.country,